 - Old vehicles – cars which are at least 35 years old.
 And they must retain their original specifications.

 - Classic vehicles – cars which are at least 50 years old.
 And they must retain their original features and specifications.

 - Street rod vehicles – cars which are at least 35 years old and retain the completely original exterior and all accessories, emblems and mirrors.
 Inside parts and mechanicals can change but these should not be noticeable from the outside.

 - Hot rod vehicles – cars that were completely changed in the mechanics, suspension and body.
 This includes finishes such as paint and upholstery typically very different from the original.
 There is a limit of 25 cars in this category selected by a committee.

 - Vehicles produced, assembled or distributed in Colombia – cars included in this category must be at least 35 years old and at least 95 percent original.

 In addition, there is a special category for military Jeeps and Volkswagens.

 Classic Car Parade Route and Expat Tips

-The car parade route this year is the same as last year.
-It starts at the El Colombiano building along Avenida Regional.
+The car parade route this year is expected to be the same as last year.
+This starts at the El Colombiano building along Avenida Regional.
 It goes on Calle 29 Sur to Avenida Las Vegas where it goes south to the Envigado bridge.
 And turns around to go north on Avenida Las Vegas.